lakecitycoaching/lakecitycoaching/src/pages/about.md

 seo:
   type: stackbit_page_meta
   title: About
-  description: This is the about us page
+  description: This is the About Page
   extra:
     - name: 'og:type'
       value: website